Economy of Tuvalu: Falekaupule Trust Fund

-The global financial crisis affected the FTF, which is required to maintain its value in real terms before a distribution can be made.
+The Great Recession affected the FTF, which is required to maintain its value in real terms before a distribution can be made.
 As of 30 September 2010, the maintained value was $27.3 million; the result of capital growth and contributions from development partners.
 This is some $3.5 million higher than the market value of $23.8 million.
 The gap of 15% between the market value and the maintained value must be recouped before another distribution can be made.
 Since the commencement of FTF, there have been four years in which distributions were made.
 The FTF has distributed $6.4 million with some $5.3 million allocated to island development (the balance of $1.1 million is held in reserve by the communities).
 This equates to an average of $55,000 spent per island per year.

 Government revenue

-Government revenues largely come from sales of stamps and coins, fishing licences, income from the Tuvalu Ship Registry, income from the TTF, and from the lease of its highly fortuitous .tv Internet Top Level Domain (TLD).
+Government revenues largely come from sales of fishing licences, income from the Tuvalu Ship Registry, income from the TTF, and from the lease of its highly fortuitous .tv Internet Top Level Domain (TLD).
+Tuvalu Post issues stamps and coins to continue the operations of the Tuvalu Philatelic Bureau.